Mirzakhani's work on earthquake flow: Preliminaries

 Note that $\Delta$ contains the diagonal $\{(\alpha, \alpha)\}$ (just take $\gamma=\alpha$), so we can think of $\Delta$ as a ``generalized" or ``fat" diagonal.

 A quadratic differential $q$ determines two measured foliations, namely the horizontal one $h(q)$ and the vertical one $v(q)$.

-\begin{lem} For any $q$, $(h(q), v(q)) \notin \Delta$. \end{lem} \begin{proof} Otherwise take a sequence of weighted simple curves $\gamma_i$ converging to the $\gamma$ showing that $(h(q), v(q))\in \Delta$.
-Since $i(\gamma_i, h(q))\to 0$, there is a sequence of saddle connections representing $\gamma_i$ whose sum of absolute values of $x$-components is tiny.
+\begin{lem} For any $q$, $(h(q), v(q)) \notin \Delta$. \end{lem} \begin{proof}[Proof sketch] Otherwise take a sequence of weighted simple curves $\gamma_i$ converging to the $\gamma$ showing that $(h(q), v(q))\in \Delta$.
+Since $i(\gamma_i, h(q))\to 0$, there is a sequence of saddle connections representing $\gamma_i$ whose sum of absolute values of $x$-components is tiny compared to the total length.
+(If the holonomy of a saddle connection is $x+iy$, we call $x$ the ``$x$-component" and $y$ the ``$y$-component".)
 Using the corresponding statement with horizontal and vertical switched, we can obtain a contradiction.
 (If a curve is represented by a sum of saddle connections whose sum of $x$-components is less than $C$, then the same is true of the flat geodesic representative.
 As you ``tighten" to get the flat geodesic representative, the $x$ and $y$ coordinates don't get bigger.
 In fact, both components get monotonically smaller.
-To make this precise, you need to define an appropriate tightening procedure.) \end{proof}
+To make this precise, you need to define an appropriate tightening procedure.
+Alternatively, see \cite[Proposition 3.9]{Leininger} for a proof that the flat geodesic gives intersection number with the horizontal and vertical foliations.) \end{proof}

 Hence we obtain a map from the bundle $QD$ of non-zero quadratic differentials over Teichm\"uller space to $\MF\times \MF\setminus \Delta$ given by $q\mapsto (h(q), v(q))$.

 \begin{rem} The intersection number $i(h(q), v(q))$ is the area of $q$. \end{rem}